-Friction involves compression and moving superficial tissue (such as skin) over deeper tissue.
+Friction involves compressing and moving superficial tissue (such as skin) over deeper tissue.
 Types of friction include direct (stationary) pressure, linear (along the muscle fibers) movement, circular movement, or cross fiber (at a right angle to the muscle fibers).

 The main effects of friction include broadening and stretching muscle fibers and fascia and breaking up adhesions.
 Cross-fiber friction is especially useful to help prevent excess scar tissue after an injury.

-Tapotement includes movements such as brisk hacking or tapping (including the stereotypical karate-chop technique).
 This Swedish technique relaxes tight muscles, improves circulation, stimulates tired muscles and the nervous system, and enhances muscle tone by contracting and releasing the muscle.

 Swedish gymnastics are movements that stretch muscles, loosen adhesions, and improve flexibility and range of motion.
 Swedish gymnastics can be:

 For a historical perspective, see Massage and the Original Swedish Movements.

 Photo Licensed from Natural Touch Marketing.